 Consumers in India are opting for ‘real’ coffee rather than going for the instant variant.
-It is unimaginable that not too long ago there are not many coffee shops around that are offering real espressos and cappuccinos but today, coffee has become a lifestyle element that urban citizen must have.
+It is unimaginable that not too long ago there are not many coffee shops around that are offering real espressos and cappuccinos but today, coffee has become a lifestyle element that urban citizens must-have.

 Trends have, however, changed drastically over the past decade, as coffee drinking has rapidly picked up among North Indians as well.
 This has largely been thanks to the emergence of coffee chains like Barista, Costa, Café Coffee Day and the recent entrant Starbucks, who have brought in swanky coffee bars, where people can explore a wide range of coffees as well as teas accompanied by food items.
 While coffee remains at the core of the product portfolio, these cafes have diversified further to include a range of hot and cold beverages and exotic cuisine on their menus.

 Coffee bars have gradually become synonymous with calm and intellectual conversations.
-They are now preferred hangout zones for friends, family, colleagues, business associates, young couples and even people who want a quiet place to complete their work.
-Coffee bars have ushered in the experiential proposition to coffee drinking, with an ambience that’s inviting, invigorating as well as relaxing.
+They have now preferred hangout zones for friends, family, colleagues, business associates, young couples, and even people who want a quiet place to complete their work.
+Coffee bars have ushered in the experiential proposition to coffee drinking, with an ambiance that’s inviting, invigorating as well as relaxing.

 Coffee is prepared and consumed in a variety of ways.
-Following are some of the types of coffee beverages available in the coffee houses today.
+The following are some of the types of coffee beverages available in the coffee houses today.